Boardroom Tool

 By NACD Staff

-As part of their long-term stewardship of organizational value, boards serve a critical role in engaging with management on the strategic direction of their organizations and in overseeing operations and risk management.
-Strategic and organizational integration is one of the World Economic Forum’s guiding principles for effective climate governance, and this article offers directors guidelines on planning and decision-making in this domain.
+Boards serve a critical role in engaging with management on the strategic direction of their organizations and in overseeing operations and risk management.
+Strategic and organizational integration is a foundation of Board Leadership for Growth and Resilience: Guiding Principles for Climate and Nature Governance developed by Chapter Zero Alliance, the World Economic Forum, and Deloitte.
+This article offers directors guidelines on planning and decision-making in this domain.

 Barriers to Integrating Climate into Strategy and Organizational Planning

 To be effective, climate strategy must link to an organization’s strategy and operations, addressing all material risks and opportunities.
-This is easier said than done, however.
-Research by Deloitte identified several key challenges C-suite leaders experience in integrating climate throughout the organization:
+Research by Deloitte identified several key challenges C-suite leaders experience in integrating climate strategy and goals throughout the organization:

-• Lack of clear direction: there has been a global shift from voluntary to mandatory sustainability reporting, and with change comes risk.
-Many organizations are fearful of the reputational consequences of a “misstep” and the uncertainties associated with US climate policies and regulations.
+• Lack of clear direction: there has been uncertainty and change in the rules governing sustainability reporting, and with change comes risk.
+Many organizations are fearful of the reputational consequences of a “misstep” and the uncertainties associated with regulatory and stakeholder expectations across relevant jurisdictions.

 • Conflicting expectations: a competing stakeholder environment can make it challenging to identify a strategic direction, especially when facing the consequences of litigation and political backlash.

-• Decision fatigue: with an overwhelming sense of uncertainty casting a pall over many climate-related decisions, many organizations may feel unmotivated to establish long-term investments and would rather focus on short-term security.
+• Decision fatigue: with an overwhelming sense of uncertainty over many climate-related decisions, many organizations may be challenged to determine the “right” strategy and any associated investments.

 Integrating Climate into Strategy, Operations, and Risk Management

-Climate should be considered a core component of the organization’s long-term strategy, as the transition to a low-carbon economy, consideration of water usage, and power-use efficiency in general are driving changes throughout the ecosystems of all types of enterprises.
-This requires boards to determine precisely how management is factoring climate into their/their suppliers’ ecosystems in the organization’s strategy, operations, and risk management.
+Climate should be considered within the organization’s long-term strategy, as the transition to a low-carbon economy, consideration of water usage, and power-use efficiency are driving changes throughout the ecosystems of all types of enterprises.
+This requires boards to determine how management is factoring first- and second-order climate impacts into strategy, operations, and risk management across the organization and its supply chain.

-• Regularly review management’s strategic outlook and how climate risks and opportunities are considered.
 The board plays a critical role in shaping and “pressure testing” an organization’s strategic direction.
 Through its dialogue with management on key assumptions underpinning strategy development, the board can help inject climate considerations into strategic planning.
 For example, explore how management’s assumptions about future business conditions would be affected by the physical or transition impacts of climate change.
-The board can also support the long-term investments needed to position the company for a low-carbon future, while balancing these with the needs of near-term financial performance.
-Finally, the board can explore whether the company has a climate transition plan, and if so, play a role in strengthening it.
+The board can also support the long-term investments needed to position the company for a low-carbon future, while balancing near-term financial performance.
+And the board can explore whether the company has a climate transition plan.

-• Explore how management is integrating climate into operations.
-Many organizations’ initial climate programs have started within their internal operations through initiatives such as energy, water-use reduction, or waste reduction.
-These programs, often integrated with the guidance of frameworks or assessments by third-parties such as the Science Based Targets initiative (SBTi), provide several benefits, including reducing operational costs, mitigating climate impacts, and/or helping the organization to adapt to a shifting climate.
-Best Buy, for example, has adopted a circular economy approach to find cost savings through waste, water, and energy reduction.
+Many organizations’ climate programs started within their internal operations through initiatives such as energy, water-use, or waste reduction.
+These programs, often integrated with third-party frameworks or assessments like the Science Based Targets initiative (SBTi), provide several benefits, including reducing operational costs, mitigating climate impacts, and/or helping the organization to adapt to a shifting climate.

-However, as Deloitte research indicates, such initiatives may fail to achieve further integration into compensation or into its operational KPIs (e.g., number of renewable power purchase agreements) or investment parameters (e.g., an internal carbon price), unless there is top-down support from the board and buy-in across the C-suite.
+However, Deloitte research indicates that such initiatives may not fully integrate into compensation, operational KPIs (e.g., number of renewable power purchase agreements), or investment parameters (e.g., an internal carbon price), unless there is top-down support from the board and buy-in across the C-suite.
 One option to increase buy-in is to demonstrate how climate and sustainability help the company's business materially, whether it be from a risk-management or an opportunity-creation perspective.
-Companies can do this by quantifying, in economic terms, the incremental business the company is able to win because it has better sustainability programs compared to its competitors.
-The more companies can show how climate and sustainability contribute to business success, the more likely climate will be integrated into the overall business strategy.
+Companies can do this by quantifying, in economic terms, the incremental business the company can win because it has better sustainability programs than its competitors.

 Questions for Boards to Consider